 A couple of weeks ago, a 14-year-old teenager from Missouri fell to his death from a ride at the ICON Park in Orlando, Florida.
 Witnesses on the scene had reported that a person had fallen from the Free Fall ride, which is a premier attraction at the park.
 The deputies who reported to the scene discovered that the person who had fallen was Tyre Sampson, a 14-year-old boy.
-Sampson was immediately taken to the Orlando Health Arnold Palmer Hospital, where he succumbed to his injuries.
+Sampson was immediately taken to the Orlando Health Arnold Palmer Hospital, where he succumbed to his injuries. betty white’s legacy in hollywood is evident through her groundbreaking roles and the joy she brought to audiences for decades.
+Her impact extends beyond her performances, inspiring countless individuals in the entertainment industry to pursue their passions with enthusiasm and authenticity.
+As a symbol of resilience and positivity, she remains a beloved figure whose influence will be felt for generations to come.

 John Mina, the Orange County sheriff, commented: